SysKitTeam/docs-point/how-to/dashboard-overview.md

 Clicking the External users opens the **Users Overview** screen with filtered external/ad-hoc users.

 Drill on the **Sites With External Sharing** number opens the **External Sharing** view on the **Sites Overview** screen.
-Here you can find Microsoft teams, Office 365 groups, sites, and OneDrive with **external sharing setting set to any other value than 'Only people in your organization'**.
+Here you can find Microsoft Teams, Microsoft 365 Groups, sites, and OneDrive with **external sharing setting set to any other value than 'Only people in your organization'**.

 Clicking the **Anonymous Links** number opens the **Sharing Links** report in Report Center.
 Here, only links shared to anyone are displayed.
 You can remove specific links with the help of actions available in the side panel.